-LEAs are required to select and verify a sample of their approved free and reduced price applications LEA wide.
-The LEA as a whole must meet the required sample size requirement.
+SFAs are required to select and verify a sample of their approved free and reduced-price applications SFA wide.
+The SFA as a whole must meet the required sample size requirement.
 This does not mean that each school has to verify the required number of applications.

 Decimals must always be rounded up to the next whole number.
 Therefore, you must verify 5 applications.

 Yes.
 The household must be given 10 calendar days advance written notice that a change is being made in the child's eligibility status.
-During that time, the child must continue to receive free or reduced price meal benefits and the LEA may continue to claim reimbursement for free or reduced price meals served to the child during this period.
+During that time, the child must continue to receive free or reduced-price meal benefits and the SFA may continue to claim reimbursement for free or reduced price meals served to the child during this period.

 All three sources of income must be verified.
 All sources originally noted by the family at the time of application must be verified.

 Verification is an annual requirement.
-We will contact an LEA that has not submitted the Verification Collection Report (Attachment G) by the required deadline of December 15th.
-If income verification is not completed, the LEA jeopardizes its State and federal reimbursement for free and reduced meals served after November 15th.
+We will contact an SFA that has not submitted the Verification Collection Report (Attachment G) by the required deadline of December 15th each year.
+If income verification is not completed, the SFA jeopardizes its State and federal reimbursement for free and reduced meals served after November 15th of that school year.

-If an LEA is informed, even anonymously, that an applicant may not be eligible, the LEA must follow up on the allegation using the verification process.
-The LEA has an obligation to verify all questionable applications (applications that are reported to be fraudulent or suspicious).
+If an SFA is informed, even anonymously, that an applicant may not be eligible, the SFA must follow up on the allegation using the verification process.
+The SFA has an obligation to verify all questionable applications (applications that are reported to be fraudulent or suspicious).
 Verification that is done for cause is in addition to the sample required for either error prone/random/focused sampling.
 Verification must take place after the application was approved on the face value of the application.